 In this context we are advising NHS organisations to consider how best they can manage concerns about practitioners during this difficult time.
 Our advice, which is set out below, is consistent with the advice issued on 19 March 2020 by Professor Stephen Powis, National Medical Director of NHS England.
 Specifically, it is crucial for NHS organisations to continue to have oversight of professional concerns, but as the situation evolves the priority will be those concerns assessed as high risk.
 Our advice is that NHS organisations will have to carefully consider what, if any, action on managing concerns can be undertaken during these difficult times and how ongoing investigations should be handled, always considering patient safety and public protection first.
 Robust and tailored support is essential for practitioners at this time, especially if restrictions or exclusion are in place or processes are prolonged.

 We recommend adopting a pragmatic approach to the management of concerns under MHPS during this time and documenting in writing any steps taken (including the decision not to do anything).
-Practitioner Performance Advice remains available to support you at any stage with the resolution of concerns.
+We would also emphasise the need for decision makers to consider the individual circumstances of each case, including any specific Covid-19 related factors that have arisen, their impact on the system within which the doctor was working and on the doctor’s practice and/or conduct.
+This is in line with the GMC’s revised guidance.

 1. Urgent concerns